Omarelheni/github-insight-back/README.md

 1. Fork the repo
 2. Create your feature branch: git checkout -b feature/YourFeature
-3. Commit your changes: git commit -m 'Add some feature'
+3. Commit your changes: git commit -m 'Add some feature.'
 4. Push to the branch: git push origin feature/YourFeature
 5. Open a Pull Request